ARCHIVED – Short-term Canadian Natural Gas Deliverability 2015-2017 - Energy Market Assessment

 [c] Annual average of NEB reported provincial production, where available.

-- Continued declining onshore production from New Brunswick, Ontario, Yukon, and Northwest Territories as minimal future drilling activity is expected over the projection period.
+- Onshore production from New Brunswick, Ontario, Yukon, and Northwest Territories which is declining as minimal future drilling activity is expected over the projection period.

-The levels of drilling activity that provide these deliverability outcomes are the result of capital investment assumptions and estimates of drilling costs.
-Comparisons of natural gas drilling activity in the three cases in terms of drill days and gas-intent wells drilled are shown in Figure 3.2 and Figure 3.3 respectively.
+The levels of drilling activity that provides these deliverability outcomes are the result of capital investment assumptions and estimated drilling costs.
+Comparisons of natural gas drilling activity in the three cases in terms of drill days and gas-intent wells drilled are shown in Figure 3.2 and Figure 3.3, respectively.

 Mid-Range Price Case

-In the Mid-Range Price Case, Canadian natural gas deliverability will continue to be well above Canadian demand.
-Western Canada deliverability steadily rises as gas-directed activity increases with a continued focus on higher productivity wells.
-Tight gas and shale gas activity grows over the projection, with 393 wells drilled in the Montney and 21 in the Duvernay in 2016.
-Drilling in the Horn River Basin is minimal at 14 wells in 2016 – activity in this dry-gas resource could increase if additional markets emerge in Canada and the U.S. or if activity increases in preparation for LNG exports.
+In the Mid-Range Price Case, Canadian natural gas deliverability will continue to be well above Canadian demandFootnote 11.
+Western Canada deliverability falls in 2016 before increasing in 2017 as gas-directed activity increases with a continued focus on higher productivity wells.
+Tight gas activity grows over the projection with 901 tight gas wells drilled in Western Canada in 2017 including 544 in the Montney tight gas play.
+The Duvernay Shale play continues to see most Canadian shale gas activity with 40 wells drilled in 2017, compared to five wells in the Horn River Basin; activity in this dry-gas resource could increase if additional markets emerge in Canada and the U.S., or if activity increases in preparation for LNG exports.
+A summary of the Mid-Range Price Case is available in Table 3.2.

 Table 3.2 - Mid-Range Price Case Summary and Results